propublica/sunlight-congress/source/nominations.md

 \* **committee_ids**<br/>
 An array of IDs of [committees](committees.html) that the nomination has been referred to for consideration.

+\* **nominees**<br/>
+An array of objects with fields (described below) about each nominee.
+Nominations for civil posts tend to have only one nominee.
+Nominations for military posts tend to have batches of multiple nominees.
+In either case, the `nominees` field will always be an array.

+**nominees.name**<br/>
+The name of the nominee, as it appears in THOMAS.
+Capitalization is not consistent.

+\* **nominees.position**<br/>
+The position the nominee is being nominated for.

+\* **nominees.state**<br/>
+The which state in the United States this nominee hails from.
+This field is only available for some nominees, and never for batches of multiple nominees.

 ## Action history